Analytic Light Curves of Dense CSM Shock Breakout and Cooling: Discussion

 Our work can be seen as an extension to SNe models, where only spherical geometry has been considered \citep[e.g.][]{Arnett79,Arnett80,Pinto&Eastman00}.
 Here we have argued that a dense shocked CSM is initially better described by planar degrees of freedom, and that these more appropriately determine the relevant eigenvalues for such CSM.
 Formally, this amounts to our neglect of the spherical curvature term, proportional to $S(t) \ll 1$ at early times (eq.~\ref{eq:second_law3}).
 This is required for eq.~(\ref{eq:second_law3}) to be separable.
 Although this assumption breaks down deep in the spherical regime ($t \gg \tdyn$), our overarching results remain physically valid and it is only the precise eigenvalues that may not be fully correct within this regime.
 This can be seen by observing that the one-zone model described in Appendix~\ref{sec:one-zone} results in the same temporal dependence as our detailed solution (eq.~\ref{eq:L}), with only slightly different prefactors (an effectively different eigenvalue; see \S\ref{sec:properties}).
 The one-zone model does not make any additional assumptions (in particular, there are no terms that are neglected), and therefore lends credence to the physical nature of our solution even within the spherical regime.
 Further strengthening this point, we note that in the limit $t, \ta \gg \tdyn$, the light-curve of individual modes reduce to the familiar temporal dependence of the spherical solution (eq.~\ref{eq:L_spherical}; \citealt{Arnett80}) with only a negligible logarithmic correction (eq.~\ref{eq:pwrlaw_spherical_drop}).
 The points above also become increasingly less important for CSM shells whose optical depth is only slightly above $\gtrsim c/v_{\rm sh}$, and such CSM may be particularly relevant for observed fast optical transients \citep[e.g.][]{Rest+18}.

 Our model provides novel predictions in the regime where the optical depth is $\tau_0 \sim c/v_{\rm sh}$ (or equivalently $\ta \sim \tdyn$; eq.~\ref{eq:tautilde}): it implies a light-curve that can decline more rapidly than previous estimates (Fig.~\ref{fig:Piro_Comparison}).
 This is due in part to radiative losses that occur already during the planar phase (see discussion surrounding eq.~\ref{eq:Delta_pn}).
 Although the light-curve of {\it individual modes} within our eigenfunction expansion revert (qualitatively) to the previously known solutions deep within the spherical regime $\tdyn \ll t$ \citep{Arnett80}, the {\it total} light-curve (eq.~\ref{eq:L}; i.e. the combined ensemble of modes) differs dramatically from these earlier models, and we find a declining luminosity (as roughly $L \propto t^{-1}$; eq.~\ref{eq:dlnLdlnt}) in place of a ``flat'' light-curve at times $\tdyn \ll t \ll \ta$.
 This is a consequence of the initial conditions we impose, and that are---for the first time---motivated by the expected shocked CSM configuration at early times.
 In particular, these initial conditions ensure that our model accurately reproduces the initial breakout flash that is expected in this scenario.

-Our analytic solution applies to constant density CSM with uniform internal energy density.
-These are reasonable assumptions for the post-shock CSM, but can in principle be extended to accommodate alternative initial conditions (though in general, this may not permit a closed-form analytic solution).
+Although we have discussed ``top-hat'' CSM shells throughout the paper, our results are not sensitive to this assumption.
+We only require that the initial (pre-shock) CSM density profile have an $\sim$abrupt outer edge near $r \sim R_0$, where most of the mass is concentrated and through which the optical depth is $>c/v_0$.
+In particular, the model can be applied to the case of a truncated wind profile ($\rho = D r^{-2}$ for $r<R_0$) if we identify $M \approx 4\pi D R_0$ and $\Delta R_{\rm csm} \approx R_0$.